agaby/darl-dev/Darl.GraphQL/md/darl.md

 ```

 The DARL parser checks for impossible combinations, such as connecting two ruleset outputs.
-The online DARL designer makes these checks dynamically.
+The on-line DARL designer makes these checks dynamically.
 A further constraint is that connections between rulesets are only possible where the data types match.

 ## Rulesets